Metallica postpones Arizona concert after James Hetfield tests positive for COVID-19

 “We’re extremely disappointed and regret any inconvenience this has caused you.
 We look forward to returning to complete the M72 No Repeat Weekend in Glendale next Saturday," the band said in a statement, noting that “Covid has caught up with James Hetfield.”

-Metallica is currently on its M72 tour in the U.S. and plays two concerts in every city.
+Metallica is currently on its "M72" tour in the United States and plays two concerts in every city.

-The Arizona Republic reported that Metallica has been playing 16 songs every opening night since this tour hit the U.S., following “Seek & Destroy” with a set-closing “Master of Puppets.”
+The Arizona Republic reported that Metallica has been playing 16 songs every opening night since this tour hit the United States, following “Seek & Destroy” with a set-closing “Master of Puppets.”

 The newspaper said fans at Friday night’s show in Glendale got a 14-song set with no “Master of Puppets” and then announced Hetfield’s illness on Saturday.